Diablo (video game): Expansions, ports, re-releases

 The expansion pack made for Diablo is Diablo: Hellfire, released in 1997.
 It was produced by Synergistic Software and published by Sierra Entertainment rather than an in-house Blizzard North development team.
 The multiplayer feature of the expansion pack was disabled with version 1.01.
 The added content included two additional dungeon segments located within a new side storyline, several unique items and magical item properties, spells, and a fourth class, the Monk.
 There are also two unfinished "test" classes (the Bard and Barbarian) and two quests which could be accessed through a configuration file modification.

 Blizzard sold exclusive worldwide rights to develop, publish, and distribute console versions of the game to Electronic Arts in 1996.
+In 1997, it was reported that Nintendo had struck a deal with Blizzard to publish Diablo on the Nintendo 64.
+However, this version never materialized.
 In 1998, a PlayStation version of Diablo was released, developed by Climax Studios and published by Electronic Arts.
 The game lacked online play, but featured a two-player cooperative mode.
 Notable differences to the PC version include new lighting effects, auto-aiming for range weapons and spells, and an option for increased game speed.
 Despite the original PC game being based around mouse control, it does not support the PlayStation Mouse.
 It features an option to learn the story through a narrator without having to find the books in the game.
 The European PAL version is translated and dubbed into French, German and Swedish in addition to the original English.